icons / menu

 9. Report It

 In an emergency, you should always call 000.
 Our communities have had complicated relationships with the police, and you may be worried about contacting the local police.
-You can call your local station and ask to speak to an LGBTIQ+ Liaison Officer (LLO).
+If that’s the case, you can call your local station and ask to speak to an LGBTIQ+ Liaison Officer (LLO).
 LLOs provide specialised response to LGBTIQ+ people, and understand about gay hookup culture.

-If you or someone you know has been a victim of a hate crime, violence or the threat of violence, report the incident to the authorities and seek support from local LGBTIQ+ organisations.
 If you need police assistance and the matter is not urgent, call 131 444 or make a report online at Police Assistance Line Online Reporting.
-Not everyone in our community feels safe to report acts of violence to the police and you can anonymously report at safety@thorneharbour.org.
+Not everyone in our community feels safe to contact the police and you can anonymously report through Crimestoppers.

 10. Get Support